konstructio/kubefirst/README.md

 ## Creation

-At this point, everything is ready to start provisioning the cloud services, and for that we can run:
+At this point, everything is ready to start provisioning the cloud services, and for that run:

 ```bash
 go run . cluster create